Full-time: One Year; Part-time: Two years

 Teaching has to become more a matter of guidance and mentoring than a didactic transfer process.
 It is, therefore, rather closer in many respects to the relationship between supervisor and research student, than it is to that of lecturer and undergraduate student.
 The boundary between teaching and research blurs at this point.

-For an informal discussion on the programme, please contact the lead members of the course team as below (we will normally arrange a face-to-face meeting to explore issues at mutual convenience):
+For an informal discussion on the programme, please contact the lead members of the course team as below (we will normally arrange a face-to-face or skype meeting to explore issues at mutual convenience):

 The approaches taken in the Programme reflect current thinking on this type of award.